TL;DR

 How life insurance compares to income protection cover

-At its core, the distinction is simple: one pays out if you die, the other pays out if you can't work.
+At its core, the distinction is simple: one may pay out if you die, the other may pay out if you can't work.
 Understanding this fundamental difference is key to assessing your own protection needs.

 Life insurance is designed to provide a financial cushion for your dependents after you're gone.
-It pays out a tax-free lump sum (or a regular income, in some cases) upon your death during the policy term.
+It may pay out a potentially tax-efficient lump sum (or a regular income, in some cases) upon your death during the policy term.
 This money can be used to pay off a mortgage, clear debts, cover funeral costs, or simply provide for your family's future living expenses.

 Here's a quick side-by-side comparison to highlight the key differences: